-- a.
-The layout separates, with appropriate landscape mitigation measures, the housing scheme from the existing cricket field, the allocated new sports pitches and the railway line; - b.
-The layout at the southern boundary creates a soft edge to the Town and respects the adjoining Green Belt; - c.
-The layout does not prejudice the playing of cricket on the adjoining cricket ground; - d.
-Provision of vehicular, cycle and pedestrian access from Warwick Road, appropriate cycle and pedestrian routes within the sites and linking to adjoining cycle and pedestrian routes; - e.
-Submission of an ecological report which minimises impacts on biodiversity and produces net gains in biodiversity where possible; - f.
-Submission of a surface water drainage strategy which incorporates appropriate sustainable water management features to suit the site and demonstrates no harmful effect on the drainage of the cricket field; - g.
-Residential roads within the developments are designed to a 20mph standard and give priority to pedestrians and cyclists;
+- a. the layout separates, with appropriate landscape mitigation measures, the housing scheme from the existing cricket field, the allocated new sports pitches and the railway line; - b. the layout at the southern boundary creates a soft edge to the Town and respects the adjoining Green Belt;

+- c. mitigation or other measures ensure that the development does not prejudice the playing of cricket on the existing, adjoining cricket ground; - d. appropriate cycle and pedestrian routes are provided within the site linking to adjoining cycle and pedestrian routes; - e. residential roads within the developments should be designed in accordance with the relevant standards of the local planning and highway authorities to achieve a 20mph standard so as to give priority to pedestrians and cyclists wherever possible.

+Policy KP6B: Land East of Warwick Road - Sports